The Benefits and how to Improve Your Onboarding Process

 What do you want your onboarding program to look like?

-Welcoming, training and integrating a new employee is never easy.
+Welcoming, training, and integrating a new employee is never easy.
 Not every company’s onboarding program looks the same, either.
-Unfortunately, a lot of companies create a boring onboarding solution 58% of companies say their onboarding program is focused on processes and paperwork.
+Unfortunately, many companies create a boring onboarding solution.
+58% of companies say their onboarding program is focused on processes and paperwork.

 This includes filling out necessary HR forms and training on internal systems; however, there is much more to integrating an employee than standard procedures.

-Get the paperwork out of the way and move on to the other, more important elements of your onboarding program, such as introducing them to the team and teaching them the core values and dynamics of the company.
+Get the paperwork out of the way and move on to the other, more important elements of your onboarding program, such as introducing your new employees to the team and teaching them the company's core values and dynamics.
 Make your new employees feel welcome and part of the team.
-The closer they feel to their new colleagues, the more comfortable they will be to ask questions and understand how the company works faster.
+The closer they feel to their new colleagues, the more comfortable they will be asking questions and understanding how the company works.

 In a recent study by HCI, 87% of organisations that assigned a buddy or ambassador to a new employee said that it was an effective way to speed up new hire proficiency; however, less than 47% have implemented one.
-A buddy program is one of the easiest ways to make sure new employee feels welcome as they have someone to introduce them to the team, ask questions and show them the surrounding areas, such as where to get lunch or where the bathroom is.
+A buddy program is one of the easiest ways to ensure new employees feel welcome as they have someone to introduce them to the team, ask questions and show them the surrounding areas, such as where to get lunch or the bathroom.
 These may sound like simple things, but making sure a new employee doesn’t feel ‘alone’ on their first day, and that you care, can significantly impact their decision to stay with you.

 Onboarding length and goals

-Your onboarding program may run for one day or one year.
-However long it runs, it’ll affect the employee’s entire experience at the organisation and how they perceive (and talk about) your brand.
+Your onboarding program may last one day or one year.
+However long it runs, it will affect the employee’s entire experience at the organisation and how they perceive (and talk about) your brand.

-Different roles, in different companies, will require different lengths of onboarding, which will consist of different elements.
+Different roles in different companies will require different onboarding lengths, which will consist of different elements.
 However long your onboarding process, make sure it targets several goals:

 • Reinforce a positive first impression